-To install an SFP fiber transceiver into SFP slot, the steps are:
+To install an SFP fiber transceiver into mini-GBIC port, the steps are:

 - 1. Turn off the power to the switch. - 2.
-Insert the SFP fiber transceiver into the SFP slot.
+Insert the SFP fiber transceiver into the mini-GBIC port.
 Normally, a bail is provided for every SFP transceiver.
 Hold the bail and make insertion. - 3.
 Until the SFP transceiver is seated securely in the slot, place the bail in lock position.